 - A student who is unsuccessful in Nursing 101 or any required co-requisite course may not progress in the nursing curriculum until that course is successfully repeated, but may remain enrolled as a general studies student or may repeat the problematic class at the first available offering in which space is available.
 A student who is unsuccessful in an intermediate nursing course or a co-requisite class may automatically progress to the next course depending upon placement, space availability, and course offerings.
 Nursing students who are unsuccessful in a general studies course may not progress if the course is a prerequisite for a course in the subsequent semester.
 General studies courses are expected to be taken as prescribed in the nursing master curriculum plan.
 A student who transfers into the nursing program is ineligible for progression if they had been unsuccessful in a nursing course in their previous program.
-All students must attend a professional organization meeting and complete the verification of specified clinical skills as listed in the syllabus in order to progress in to NUR 202. - A student who is unsuccessful in NUR 202 may repeat the class at its next offering, provided space is available. - In all instances above the program chair will contact the student to discuss the process for requesting progression.
+All students must attend a professional organization meeting in order to progress into NUR 202. - A student who is unsuccessful in NUR 202 may repeat the class at its next offering, provided space is available. - In all instances above the program chair will contact the student to discuss the process for requesting progression.
 The program chair will notify the student of his/her eligibility to progress and request completion of the Petition for Progression Student form.
 Completion of the Petition for Progression will require an action plan for improvement.
 Students that fail to submit the Petition for Progression form by the established deadline will be automatically deferred to the next semester.
 Students who complete this form and are offered a space in a course may delay progression by no more than one nursing course.
 An additional voluntary waiver of progression results in program withdrawal.
-The nursing faculty and program chair will determine if the student is allowed to return to the next available class or if additional remedial time is needed prior to progressing. - Students unsuccessful in two courses in the nursing master curriculum plan will be dismissed from the program with the option of applying for readmission.
-Two unsuccessful attempts of the same course will result in dismissal with no option to reapply. - Any skill that has been previously validated may require reevaluation before the student can return to the clinical setting.
+The nursing faculty and program chair will determine if the student is allowed to return to the next available class or if additional remedial time is needed prior to progressing.

+- Students unsuccessful in two courses in the nursing master curriculum plan will be dismissed from the program with the option of applying for readmission.
+Two unsuccessful attempts of the same course will result in dismissal with no option to reapply. - The program chair will determine, if and when, the student will progress in the program, based on, but not limited to: - Academic experience within the college. - Actions the student will take to ensure his/her future success. - Upon approval of the progression request, the program chair will send a letter of notification to the student and the director of student records and information management.
+Students in progression are encouraged to work with their advisor and the student success coordinator to complete their plan for success. - The maximum time a student can be away from the applied courses in the master curriculum while in progression is one year from the last successfully completed applied course. - Any skill that has been previously validated may require reevaluation before the student can return to the clinical setting.
 Additional remediation may be required for some skills. - Students who have an outstanding financial obligation to the college will not be allowed to progress. - The progression policy does not apply to students who have been administratively dismissed.